-13.1 Intended Use-The one side expandable shelter is intended for use as a general purpose shelter (for example, administrative, maintenance shop set, hospital unit, kitchen, latrine).

-13.2 Acquisition Requirements-Acquisition documents must specify the following:

-13.2.1 Title, number, and date of this specification,

-13.2.2 When a first article is required (see 8.1 and 13.3),

-13.2.3 When a comparison inspection sample is required (see 9.1 and 13.4),
+- Note 2-This section contains information of a general or explanatory nature that may be helpful, but is not mandatory. - 13.1 Intended Use-The two-side expandable shelter is intended for use as a general purpose shelter (for example, administrative, maintenance shop set, hospital unit, kitchen, latrine). - 13.2 Acquisition Requirements-Acquisition documents must specify the following: - 13.2.1 Title, number, and date of this provisional specification. - 13.2.2 When a first article is required (see 8.1 and 13.3). - 13.2.3 When a comparison inspection sample is required (see 9.1 and 13.4).

-13.2.4 When test report, process specification and samples are not required (see 4.3),

-13.2.5 Electrical service required, 60 A or 100 A (see 4.9.5),

-- 13.2.6 Serial numbers in accordance with 4.10 are as specified, and - 13.2.7 When technical manuals are not required (see 3.9 and 13.5). - 13.3 First Article-The first article should be a preproduction sample or an initial production sample consisting of five complete shelters.
-The first article should include all hardware, a 4 ft by 8 ft (2.4 m by 4.8 m) specimen of each size composite panel (without edge members), 24 in.
-(610 mm) square panel in accordance with 7.21, and a composite panel specimen per 8.1.1.
-The purchaser should include specific instructions in all acquisition documents regarding arrangements for inspection and approval of the first article. - 13.4 Inspection Comparison Test-When a comparison test sample is required, the purchaser should include specific instructions in all acquisition documents regarding arrangements for inspection and approval of the comparison test sample.

-13.5 Manuals-Any requirements for equipment and instruction manuals for the expandable shelter covered by this specification should be cited in the contract.
-Unless otherwise specified, no end item shall be shipped minus operator manuals without approval of the purchaser.
+- 13.2.4 When test report, process specification, and samples are not regarded (see 4.3). - 13.2.5 Electrical service required, 60 or 100 A (see 4.9.5). - 13.2.6 Serial numbers in accordance with 4.10 are as specified. - 13.2.7 When technical manuals are not required (see 3.9 and 13.5). - 13.3 First Article-The first article should be a preproduction sample or an initial production sample consisting of five complete shelters.
+The first article should include all hardware, a 4 by 8 ft (1.2 by 2.4 mm) specimen of each size composite panel (without edge members), 24 in.
+(61 mm) square panel specimens in accordance with 11.21, and a composite panel specimen in accordance with 8.1.1.
+The contracting officer should include specific instructions in all acquisition documents regarding arrangements for inspection and approval of the first article. - 13.4 Inspection Comparison Test-When a comparison test sample is required, the contracting officer should include specific instructions in all acquisition documents regarding arrangements for inspection and approval of the comparison test sample. - 13.5 Manuals-Any requirements for equipment and instruction manuals for the expandable shelter covered by this specification should be included in DD Form 1423, Contract Data Requirements List, and cited in the contract.
+Unless otherwise specified, no end item shall be shipped minus operator manuals without approval of the contracting officer.